jaskarankharoud/Mini-Project-1/README.md

-# Mini-Project-7
+# Mini-Project-8

 # Overview

-This project is a web application built with React and Express, integrated with MongoDB for data storage.
-It allows users to manage workouts, add new exercises, and track their fitness progress.
+This is a simple Fitness Tracker app built with Node.js, Express, and MongoDB using Mongoose.
+The app allows users to track their workouts and stores the data in a MongoDB database.